emma-33/holbertonschool-shell/io_redirections_and_filters/README.md

 Script 20 :removes all letters c and C from input Script 21 :reverse its input
-Script 22 :displays all users and their home directories, sorted by users
+Script 22 :displays all users and their home directories, sorted by users Script 23 :finds all empty files and directories in the current directory and all sub-directories